syedhassaanahmed/neo-to-cosmos/README.md

 Select the Keys tab of your Cosmos DB account and you'll see the "URI".
 Copy that value to  `COSMOSDB_ENDPOINT`.

 ### Step 2: Get Your Cosmos DB AuthKey.
-Either primary or secondary key can be used as `COSMOSDB_KEY`
+Either primary or secondary key can be used as `COSMOSDB_AUTHKEY`
 > Hint: Use the copy button.
 Its way easier than trying to select it with a mouse!!!

 ### Step 3: Neo4j config